What are relaxation techniques?

 What are the types of relaxation techniques?

-There are three major types of relaxation techniques:
+There are 3 major types of relaxation techniques:

-- Breathing: In breathing techniques, you place one hand on your chest and the other on your belly.
+- Breathing.
+In breathing techniques, you place one hand on your chest and the other on your belly.
 Take a slow, deep breath, sucking in as much air as you can.
-As you're doing this, your belly should push against your hand.
+As you are doing this, your belly should push against your hand.
 Hold your breath and then slowly exhale.

 How do relaxation techniques work?

-When we become stressed, our bodies engage in something called the "fight or flight response."
-The fight or flight response refers to changes that occur in the body when it prepares to either fight or run.
-These changes include increased heart rate, blood pressure, and rate of breathing, and a 300 - 400% increase in the amount of blood being pumped to the muscles.
+When we become stressed, our bodies engage in something called the "fight-or-flight response."
+The fight-or-flight response refers to changes that occur in the body when it prepares to either fight or run.
+These changes include increased heart rate, blood pressure, and rate of breathing, and a 300 to 400% increase in the amount of blood being pumped to the muscles.
 Over time, these reactions raise cholesterol levels, disturb intestinal activities, and depress the immune system.
 In general, they leave us feeling "stressed out."

-However, we also possess the opposite of the fight or flight response -- the "relaxation response."
+However, we also possess the opposite of the fight-or-flight response, the "relaxation response."
 This term, first coined in the mid 1970s by a Harvard cardiologist named Herbert Benson, refers to changes that occur in the body when it is in a deep state of relaxation.
 These changes include decreased blood pressure, heart rate, muscle tension, and rate of breathing, as well as feelings of being calm and in control.
-Learning the relaxation response helps to counter ill effects of the fight or flight response and, over time, allows the development of a greater state of alertness.
+Learning the relaxation response helps counter the ill effects of the fight-or-flight response and, over time, allows the development of a greater state of alertness.
 The relaxation response can be developed through a number of techniques, including meditation and progressive muscle relaxation.
-It is now a recommended treatment for many stress related disorders.
+It is now a recommended treatment for many stress-related disorders.